Obarun/66/doc/66-reconfigure.md

 Multiple *services* can be reconfigured by separating their names with a space.

 This command handles [interdependencies](66.html#handling-dependencies) for the [stop](66-stop.html), [free](66-free.html) and [start](66-start.html) process.
+The stop and free part is propagated to the services that depend on the selection, the start part to the services it depends on.

 ## Options

 - **-h, --help**: prints this help.

 - **-P, --no-propagate**: Do not handle service dependencies.
-In such cases, the *reconfigure* command will not attempt to stop/start the services that are dependent on the service, regardless of their current state and only apply the parse process.
+In such cases, the *reconfigure* command will not attempt to stop/start the services that depend on the service nor the ones it depends on, regardless of their current state.
+The *services* named on the command line are still stopped, unsupervised, parsed again and brought back up.

 ## Usage examples